antoneliasson/Writers_Choice/README.md

 * Trailing newlines in the article body get removed when the article is saved.
 This could be fixed without too much work but since keeping trailing newlines isn't really a feature I'm letting this pass for the time being.

+* Requirements are a bit bloated.
+Not all of them are required for running the app.
+Some are only used for development, testing or not at all.